Kythuen/white-block/docs/src/packages/types/changelogs/2024-12-14-first-version.md

 ---
+title: ✨ Resolve Types for WhiteBlock components
 version: v0.0.1 ~ v0.0.4
 ---

-## ✨ Resolve Types for WhiteBlock components

 We are excited to announce that **@white-block/types** coming with it's first available version.